| Liliane dos Santos Machado

 source code is freely available, it is a valuable resource

+for learning OpenGL.
 All code and examples to be presented

 were developed with free sofware using the KLabteve,